syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 ![Create ASP.NET Core Web App project](../images/azure-asp-core-web-service-create.png)

-**2.** To connect a OracleDB using the **Oracle ManagedDataAccess Core** in our application, we need to install the [Oracle.ManagedDataAccess.Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) NuGet package.
+**2.** To connect a Oracle database using the **Oracle ManagedDataAccess Core** in our application, we need to install the [Oracle.ManagedDataAccess.Core](https://www.nuget.org/packages/Oracle.ManagedDataAccess.Core) NuGet package.
 To do so, open the NuGet package manager of the project solution, search for the package **Oracle.ManagedDataAccess.Core** and install it.

 ![Add the NuGet package "Oracle.ManagedDataAccess.Core" to the project](../images/oracledb-nuget-package-install-in-web-service-app.png)